GB-Holbrook/recipes/recipes/Breads/Roasted Garlic and Rosemary Bread.md

 #### Shape the Dough and Final Rise
 + When the dough has doubled in size, lightly flour a large cutting board.
 + Tip the dough out of the bowl and onto the cutting board. **Do not punch the dough down**!
 We need to preserve all those nice air bubbles.
 + Pull each corner of the dough into the center of the loaf one at a time as if you're folding an enevelope.
-Repeat this process 4-5 times until the dough feels relatively stiff, then flip the dough over and lightly twist while putting it towards you across the cutting board until you have a nice round loaf.
+Repeat this process 4-5 times until the dough feels relatively stiff, then flip the dough over and lightly twist while pulling it towards you across the cutting board until you have a nice round loaf.
 + Flour a proofing basket or a small mixing bowland place your loaf into it, seam side down.
 Cover with a clean tea towel and let rise for 30 minutes.

 #### Heat the Oven